 After law school, Ms. Brehm spent a year at Winston & Strawn LLP where she focused on products liability litigation.
-For nine years prior to joining Siri & Glimstad, Ms. Brehm worked for a New York law firm where she focused on antitrust class action lawsuits, health care fraud, and qui tam and whistleblower litigations.
+For nine years prior to joining Siri & Glimstad, Ms. Brehm worked for a New York law firm where she focused on antitrust class action lawsuits, securities litigation, and qui tam and whistleblower litigations.

 Representative matters include:

 - Successfully challenging a D.C. law that permits minors 11 years and older to obtain a vaccine without parental consent.

 - Successfully obtaining an order compelling the FDA to timely produce all data it relied upon to license Pfizer’s COVID-19 vaccine.